-In response to the devastating 2020 Labor Day fires, the Oregon Legislation passed Senate Bill 762.
-This omnibus legislation requires consumer-owned utilities to submit a risk-based wildfire mitigation plan to its governing body no later than June 30, 2022.
-Once approved, the plans are then filed with the Oregon Public Utility Commission (PUC) within 30 days.
-While the PUC is still wrapping up the administrative rule-making process (AR 638) that lays out new Wildfire Mitigation Plan (WMP) compliance requirements for public and private electric utilities, Management is submitting its WMP for board review consistent with SB 762.
+Oregon Senate Bill 762 requires consumer-owned utilities to submit a risk-based wildfire mitigation plan to their governing bodies no later than June 30, 2022.
+Once approved, the plans are to be filed with the Oregon Public Utility Commission (PUC) within 30 days.
+Board approval of EWEB's first Wildfire Mitigation Plan (WMP) is requested to meet our regulatory obligations.